 funding availability; and

-entering and tracking information in The Workforce Information System of Texas (TWIST).
+entering and tracking information in WorkInTexas.com.

+This updated letter provides clarification relating to the implementation of WorkInTexas.com as the Texas Workforce Commission’s (TWC) workforce case management system.

 RESCISSIONS:

-WD Letter 27-08, Change 1
+WD Letter 15-19

 BACKGROUND:

 Incentives help promote positive employment, training, and education outcomes.
 Incentives are items or rewards such as gift cards, gift certificates, vouchers, or other nonmonetary gifts provided to a customer as a reward for meeting specified goals defined by the Boards.
 Incentives do not include support services such as child care, transportation, or reimbursement of work-related expenses.